 Ignoring cybersecurity is not an option as the risks are many and varied.
 With each innovation or automated process comes additional cybersecurity risks.
 For example, data is valuable.
 Using Big Data at a farm or ranch level can allow hackers to analyze data to predict market availability and pricing—an advantage in the futures market.
 Hackers can also have disruptive motives, such as destroying data or holding it to ransom until financial compensation is received.

 Cybersecurity on a Budget

 As there is no dedicated security standard for smart agriculture (although it is coming), agricultural operations can choose from several others.
-These include ISO 27001 and the NIST Cybersecurity framework, neither of which are mandatory but offer guidelines for reducing cybersecurity risk.
+These include ISO 27001 and the NIST Cybersecurity Framework, neither of which are mandatory but offer guidelines for reducing cybersecurity risk.
 If the business accepts credit cards as part of operations, then the PCI-DSS standard is often mandatory and helps protect cardholder data and payment processing.

 Therefore, protecting your operation on a budget will require, but is not limited to, the following steps:

-- Security awareness is key for all employees, not just for those in management or office positions.
+- Security awareness is key for all employees, not just those in management or office positions.
 Ensure that everyone is aware of the common ways hackers try to acquire data.